We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most like human touch

-Bottom line: an easy-to-hold massage tool that’s ideal if you’re looking to dig deep into muscle knots and sore spots
+- Bottom line: an easy-to-hold massage tool that’s good if you’re looking to dig deep into muscle knots and sore spots

 The MINTBIOLOGY KOA Elite HUMANTouch 3.0 features finger-like spacing to mimic a human’s elbow, knuckles, and fingers.